Fraud, Waste, and Abuse

 According to the Code of Virginia, fraud, waste, and abuse are defined as:

-- "Waste" means the intentional or unintentional, thoughtless or careless expenditure, consumption, mismanagement, use, or squandering of resources owned or operated by the locality to the detriment or potential detriment of the locality.
-Waste also includes incurring unnecessary costs because of inefficient or ineffective practices, systems, or controls.
+“Waste” is defined as the thoughtless or careless expenditure, mismanagement, or abuse of resources to the detriment (or potential detriment) of the U.S. government.
+Waste also includes incurring unnecessary costs resulting from inefficient or ineffective practices, systems, or controls.

 How to report fraud, waste, and abuse complaints?

 If you are unsure how to proceed with a concern, you may contact us during normal business hours at 804-780-7882 for guidance prior to calling the hotline or sending the fraud, waste, and abuse complaint via email.